CodeZeroNull/CodeZeroNull/README.md

 ## Hello!

 🔭 I am thinking about pivoting professionally. 🤩
-And it seems that a GitHub is a must.
+And it seems that GitHub is a must.
 So here I am. 🙂

 Pardon my shyness about username and AI-generated avatar. 🥸